 Snacking in between meals is a good way to increase your risk of tooth decay, and especially if you eat something very sticky or sweet.
 The sugars in foods are used by bacteria in plaque for energy, and these bacteria produce a weak acid as a by-product.
 The acid weakens tooth enamel and causes acid erosion, eventually creating holes or cavities in teeth which, in turn, can lead to tooth loss.
 Therefore, if you don’t have full mouth tooth implants, take care of your teeth.

 Every time you eat something sweet, your mouth remains more acidic for up to an hour afterward.
-If you want something sugary, try to eat it as part of the main meal when the damage to your teeth is reduced.
+If you want something sugary, try to eat it as part of the main meal when the damage to your teeth and smile is reduced.

 Book a Checkup If You Notice Any Changes to Your Oral Health